KemonoNeco/AdNauseam-Obscure/README.md

 # AdNauseam Obscure

+## !!LLM GENERATED CODE AND DOCS, NOT REVIEWED!!

 This repo currently contains a **Brave + Playwright** automation runner that performs **browse-only** randomized Google Shopping sessions for privacy obfuscation.

 See: [`automation/README.md`](automation/README.md)